 Is technology killing creativity or enhancing it?
 How have data and technology changed consumer behavior?
 How has the shift to digital disrupted the entertainment market?

-CMU recently announced the creation of an interdisciplinary university-wide effort led by CMU's Heinz College — the Initiative for Digital Entertainment Analytics (IDEA).
-IDEA will conduct research into timely public policy and managerial questions raised by the emergence of digital distribution channels specific to entertainment content.
+The Initiative for Digital Entertainment Analytics (IDEA) at Carnegie Mellon University conducts research into timely public policy and managerial questions raised by the emergence of digital distribution channels for entertainment content.